whitef0x0/node-email-verification/README.md

 });
 ```

-Any options not included in the object you pass will take on the default value specified in the section below.
+Note: Any options not included in the object you pass will take on the default value specified in the section below.
 Calling `configure` multiple times with new options will simply change the previously defined options.

+###Step 3: Create a Temporary user Model
 To create a temporary user model, you can either generate it using a built-in function, or you can predefine it in a separate file.
 If you are pre-defining it, it must be IDENTICAL to the user model with an extra field for the URL; the default one is `GENERATED_VERIFYING_URL: String`.

 ```javascript